 The single best tip to improve your English in New Zealand

 When travelling through New Zealand you will have the opportunity to interact with people from all across the world.
 Do it!
 Go nuts!
-Talk with everybody!
+Talk to everybody!
 The more you practice your English, the more it will improve.
 Most travellers see tremendous improvement in their English level within only a few weeks of being in New Zealand.

 However, this means that you need to refrain yourself from speaking your native language.
 If you are travelling with friends, make a plan to speak English together as well.
-That way, you will practice more and seem friendlier to other travellers, as opposed of talking in a language they don’t understand.
+That way, you will practice more and seem friendlier to other travellers, as opposed to talking in a language they don’t understand.

 Since practice is king when learning a new language, you may also want to consider studying English part-time and freeing yourself some time for work or activities where you will be able to practice your English instead of sitting in a classroom.
 Make friends!
 You will be surprised by the difference that it makes.
-It is not unusual for part-time students to improve faster than full time students.
+It is not unusual for part-time students to improve faster than full-time students.